Getting Started with Label Automation

 Automating your production areas can be costly, which is why it's important to consider the opportunity cost of addressing a single large objective versus improving multiple smaller incremental changes.
 Just remember that the lower the cost to implement, the faster the return is seen.
 If completed as part of a larger automation push, the increased bandwidth from several smaller projects can be reinvested to address other objectives.

-Taking into consideration the cost and five principle reasons to automate, we recommend that manufacturers look at labeling automation as one of your first projects.
+Taking into consideration the cost and five principle reasons to automate, we recommend that you look at labeling automation as one of your first projects.
 Labeling isn’t always a separate function, it’s often integrated into the converting, inspecting, finishing and packaging processes.

 Begin by looking at how keystroke or transcription errors, label printing and label application slow down your operations.
 Automating or semi-automating your labeling process requires little upfront investment, yet it can dramatically reduce errors and time spent fulfilling non-value added regulatory, commercial and traceability requirements.